 - Send the President and President-Elect to ASCA including the Delegate Assembly, the American School Counselor Association (ASCA) Annual Conference, and ASCA Leadership Development Institute each year.

-- Send the President and President-Elect to the Western States Annual Conference.
+- Send the President and President-Elect to the Western States Annual Conference or comparable training.

 - Review and update organizational documents annually.

 - Create an annual budget and financial report to present at the annual state meeting.